openrewrite/rewrite-docs/docs/recipes/org/apache/camel/upgrade/customrecipes/changepropertykeywithcasechange.md

       newPrefix: null
 ```

-Now that `com.yourorg.ChangePropertyKeyWithCaseChangeExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-third-party:0.12.1 in your build file:
+Now that `com.yourorg.ChangePropertyKeyWithCaseChangeExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-third-party:{{VERSION_REWRITE_THIRD_PARTY}} in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">